adamrudolf-becube/cpp-cheatsheet/README.md

 ## Introduction
 During the years I started to write very concise notes of C++ to quickly look up what I was missing.
 This became a very random set of cheatsheet entries, subjectively representing my learning.
 I intend this repo to have a permanent, formatted, structured storage for myself, but it can be used (and contributed) by anyone finding it.

+This document isn't meant to be complete, and isn't meant to be used as learning material.
+Instead it's a memory refresher for a randomly picked set of topics that has caused problem for me since I started to learn C++.

 ## Basics

 ### Pointer basics